Russia Starts Here

 Here’s a fact that shocks most people, especially Russians: I never considered making my first trip to Russia in any other time other than the dead of winter.
-Whether in history or literature or film, my impression of Russia has always been of Russia in the cold, so brave the cold I did when I landed in Moscow a few weeks ago.
+Whether in history or literature or film, my impression of Russia has always been of Russia in the cold, so brave the cold I did when I landed in Moscow to begin my Russia itinerary a few weeks ago.

 The good news, of course, is that it wasn’t particularly cold for a Russian winter, with temperatures right around (and, in some cases, just above) freezing.
 The better news?
-Even if you’re not crazy like me, and decide to visit during a more humane time of year, this week in Russia itinerary is just what you need to get started.
+Even if you’re not crazy like me, and decide to see the best places in Russia during a more humane time of year, this 1 week in Russia itinerary is just what you need to get started.

 When to Visit Russia